-Once you get to your hotel, it’s just a matter of finding hot-enough water — your best bet is to pull water directly from whichever coffee maker is the room or give room service a ring.
+Once you get to your hotel, and explore the local coffee shops for a fesh bag of coffee, it’s just a matter of finding hot-enough water.
+Your best bet is to pull water directly from whichever coffee maker is the room or give room service a ring.

 It partially depends on how much room you have in your bag, but while following a trail up a mountain, carrying as little extra weight as possible is a must.
 Instant coffee still doesn’t taste exactly like brewing it, but in recent years companies such as Sudden have developed instant coffee technology that tastes damn good.
 Highly reputable specialty roasters, like Equator and ReAnimator, have made instant versions of some of their finest coffees.
 As long as you’re willing to do some heavy stirring, you can even make iced instant coffee.

 If you’re already bringing a pot to heat water, you can pack some regular coffee and brew specialty cowboy coffee.
 And if you’re heating water anyways and are packing plenty light (or not straying too far uphill), you could bring an AeroPress and Porlex setup too.
 Just know that there are definitely alternative ways to drink delicious coffee that won't weigh you down!